grindlemire/go-rest-service-example/README.md

     - `http_latency` - records the latency of each request
     - `http_active_requests` - records the number of active requests in memory
 - This is really just the beginning of stats and can easily be extended by adding more to the [`pkg/middleware/metrics.go`](./pkg/middleware/metrics.go) file.
+- There is a nice interplay where the prometheus metrics measure the latency and responses of all the paths, including the metrics endpoint itself.
+Yo dawg.